 Get to Know Us

 - Manitoba is located in the geographical centre (or the heart) of North America.
-It is two to three hours by plane from cities such as Vancouver, Toronto and Chicago.
+It is two to three hours if travelling by plane from cities such as Vancouver, Toronto and Chicago.

 - The history of Manitoba’s Indigenous people goes back thousands of years, and since the province was established in 1870, Manitoba has welcomed immigrants from every corner of the globe.
 Home to more than 210 declared ethnic or cultural origins, we are proud of our multicultural heritage!